The wave front set correspondence for dual pairs with one member compact

 In particular the fiber $\tau^{-1}(0)\subseteq \Wv$ is a union of $\G\G'$-orbits, which are well known and easy to describe.
 We collect the relevant facts in the two lemmas below.
-Since we could not find a reference, their proofs are provided in Appendices \ref{proof of lemma 1} and \ref{proof of lemma 2}. \begin{lem} Let $m$ be the minimum of $\dim_\Bbb D\Vv$ and the Witt index of the form $(\cdot ,\cdot)'$.
+Since we could not find a reference, their proofs are provided in Appendices \ref{proof of lemma 1} and \ref{proof of lemma 2}. \begin{lemma} Let $m$ be the minimum of $d$ and the Witt index of the form $(\cdot ,\cdot)'$.
 In particular, $d=m$ means that the pair $(\G,\G')$ is in the stable range with $\G$ the smaller member.
 Then

 where:

 and

 is the dimension, over $\R$, of the space $\mathcal{H}_k(\Dc)$ of hermitian matrices of size $k$ with entries in $\Dc$.